Video games and Linux: Available middleware

 A significant share of the available middleware already runs natively on Linux, only a very few run exclusively on Linux.

 Available IDEs and source code editors

-Numerous source code editors and IDEs are available for Linux, among which are Visual Studio Code, Sublime Text, Code::Blocks, Qt Creator, Emacs, or Vim.
+Numerous source code editors and IDEs are available for Linux, among which are Visual Studio Code, Sublime Text, Code::Blocks, Qt Creator, Emacs, Vim, or GNU nano.

 Multi-monitor

 A multi-monitor setup is supported on Linux at least by AMD Eyefinity & AMD Catalyst, Xinerama and RandR on both X11 and Wayland.
 Serious Sam 3: BFE is one example of a game that runs natively on Linux and supports very high resolutions and is validated by AMD to support their Eyefinity.
 Civilization V is another example, it even runs on a "Kaveri" desktop APU in 3x1 portrait mode.

 Voice over IP

 The specifications of the Mumble protocol are freely available and there are BSD-licensed implementations for both servers and clients.
 The positional audio API of Mumble is supported by e.g. Cube 2: Sauerbraten.